Postcards and greetings cards

 St Mary’s Church, Wareham drawn from Purbeck Artisan Yard

 Originally drawn in 2018 when I had a bay to exhibit and sell art at the Purbeck Artisan Yard.
 I drew this one day when on duty.
 I sat outside initially then had to take photos to work from as it started to rain.
-One of the yard issues was always trying to help people to locate it, this was used and still is on some materials for the yard.
+One of the yard issues was always trying to help people to locate it, this was used for the yard for several years.

 Jurassic Beach